-Sexual abuse, mistreatment, and molestation are devastating and traumatic events that no person should have to endure.
+Sexual assault, abuse, mistreatment, and molestation are devastating and traumatic events that no person should have to endure.
 Unfortunately, it is common that many individuals will experience some form of sexual misconduct, violence, or assault in their lives.
 In fact, for children alone, The Crimes Against Children Research Center reports the following statistics:

 - More than 50 percent of youth have experienced some form of physical assault

 - One in 12 children have been sexually victimized

 - One-seventh of the child population has been maltreated

 However, while the past cannot be erased, you have legal options and can benefit from consulting a compassionate Michigan sexual assault lawyer if you or a loved one was abused.
 Before pursuing compensation, it is important to understand the state-specific laws that govern how and when civil action can be taken.
 A knowledgeable attorney at Buckfire & Buckfire, P.C. can answer your questions, explain your rights, and work tirelessly to request the compensation you deserve.